sureshk2a/Python-Apps/README.md

 A simple dictionary in python using command line interface

 # Website_Blocker:
-A background process in python to block given websites in a user specific time
+A background process in python to block given websites in an user specified time interval